Mark-W-Miller/StellarSwarm/HowToRun.md

 ```bash
 npm run dev
 ```
-The console prints a local URL; open it in a browser to view the live scene.
+The console prints a local URL; open it in a browser and visit:
+- `http://localhost:5173/stellar-swarm` for the original starfield
+- `http://localhost:5173/dim-gate` for the new Dimension Gate sandbox

 ## Build for production
 ```bash